National Senior Games Association (NSGA)

 Active Aging promotes the vision of all individuals—regardless of age, socioeconomic status or health—fully engaging in life within seven dimensions of wellness: emotional, environmental, intellectual/cognitive, physical, professional/vocational, social and spiritual.”

-To illustrate, below are National Senior Games athlete features from our archives that each highlight one of the seven dimensions, one for each day of Active Aging Week.
+To illustrate these dimensions, NSGA offers athlete/feature from our story archives that each highlight one of the seven dimensions, one for each day of Active Aging Week.
 Enjoy!